 Why are Dogs Scared of Thunder?

+Dogs are often afraid of thunder simply because they don’t know what it is.
 Like fireworks, thunder is loud, unpredictable and often brings unexpected flashes of light.
-There are many reasons dogs may have astrophobia, or “thunder phobia,” though.
+There are many reasons dogs may have astraphobia, or “thunder phobia,” though.

 Why are Dogs Scared of Thunderstorms?

 According to Dr. Ragen T.S.
 McGowan, Behavior Research Scientist at Purina, “depending on a dog’s personality and past experiences, different parts of a thunderstorm can cause fear or anxiety.”
 As with fireworks, it could be the noise or the flashes of lights.